$0 Northern Territory Adoption Quick-Start Checklist

 The Four Stages and What They Typically Involve

-Stage 1: Expression of Interest and Pre-Assessment (3-6 months)
+Stage 1: Expression of Interest and Pre-Assessment (variable)

 The formal process begins when you submit an Expression of Interest (EOI) to the NT Adoption Unit.
-The EOI is not a casual inquiry — it is a formal declaration that you have no history of child abuse, abduction, or previous adoption rejections.
+The EOI is not a casual inquiry — it is a formal declaration that you must use to honestly disclose relevant criminal, child-protection, prior adoption, and child-removal history.
 The department checks this.

 Once your EOI is accepted, you'll be invited to attend mandatory two-day adoption training.
 This training covers trauma-informed care, the principles of open adoption, the importance of a child's cultural identity, and the practical realities of raising a child who has experienced early loss or disruption.
 It is a condition of proceeding — it cannot be skipped or deferred indefinitely.

-Realistic time for Stage 1: 3-6 months from EOI submission to starting your formal assessment.
+Realistic time for Stage 1: variable from EOI submission to starting your formal assessment.

-Stage 2: Home Study and Suitability Panel (4-8 months)
+Stage 2: Home Study and Suitability Panel (several months; variable)

-The home study is a multi-session process conducted by Territory Families social workers.
+The home study is a multi-session process conducted by Department of Children and Families (DCF) social workers.
 It covers your upbringing, relationship history, approach to discipline, financial stability, physical and emotional health, and your capacity to support a child's ethnic and cultural identity.
 Multiple home visits and in-depth interviews are involved.

 Approval does not mean imminent placement.
 It means you are eligible to be considered when a child becomes available who matches your capacity and circumstances.

-Realistic time for Stage 2: 4-8 months, depending on the workload of Territory Families and how quickly assessments can be scheduled.
+Realistic time for Stage 2: several months, depending on DCF workload and how quickly assessments can be scheduled.

 Stage 3: The Wait for Matching (Highly Variable)